neolaalmeida/Bubble-sort-Algorithm---class-544-/README.md

 # Bubble-sort-Algorithm---class-544-
 This project implements a Bubble Sort algorithm inside an application that sorts a list of projects.
-The development process is managed using the Scrum framework, with tasks and sprint planning organized on a separate Miro board.
+The development process is managed using the Scrum framework, with tasks and sprint planning organized on a separate Jira board.
 The repository contains the source code, documentation, and sprint notes related to the project.

 👥 Team Roles